garrandall/popular-music-data/tracks/body-like-a-back-road-sam-hunt.md

 I'm take it slow just as fast I can

-Got the breeze, aah ha
+Got the breeze, ah ha

 (Body like a back road
 Could drive it with my eyes closed